 Since then, Donna has been a key team member in providing training and support to the Care for Newcomer Children community.
 She is also co-author of the Resource Guide for LINC Childminding Programs, Summer Program Guide for Children New to Canada, and Making a Difference: The Community Response to Working with Newcomer Families.

-Heather Savazzi joined the CMAS team with a B.A. in Psychology, an Early Childhood Education Diploma, and over fifteen years of experience supporting diverse groups of children and families.
+Heather Savazzi likes to simplify the complex, share stories, learn and collaborate with others to create positive change!
+With a B.A. in Psychology, an Early Childhood Education Diploma, and over twenty years of experience supporting diverse groups of children and families, she expertly designs and delivers customized training and resources to support your important work with immigrant and refugee families.
 Throughout her career, she has worked with children with special needs, newcomer families in Toronto, and as an Early Literacy Specialist in Northern Ontario.
-She also taught and coordinated a variety of college and certificate level adult education programs, including programs for women who are new to Canada.
+She has also taught and coordinated a variety of college and certificate level adult education programs, including programs for women who are new to Canada.

 Helen Crouch has been in the field of early childhood education for over thirty five years, and a member of the CMAS team since 2007.
 She has worked with Service Providing Organizations in British Columbia, Alberta, Manitoba, Nova Scotia and Ontario.
 She was part of the project team that successfully developed the CNC program, the Implementation and Risk Review processes and the CNC Assessment process.